jadonk/beagle-tester/README.md

 ## Test steps

 1. Connect _host_ and _DUT_
+2. Connect a wire across the EEPROM jumper to enable EEPROM writing of board revision and serial number
-2. Connect _power_ to _host_
+3. Connect _power_ to _host_
-3. Wait for "heartbeat" on _host_ LED USR0
+4. Wait for "heartbeat" on _host_ LED USR0
-4. Connect _scanner_ to _DUT_
+5. Connect _scanner_ to _DUT_
-5. Wait for all _host_ USRx LEDs to be on solid
+6. Wait for all _host_ USRx LEDs to be on solid
-6. Scan barcode to begin the test
+7. Scan barcode to begin the test
-7. Observe all 14 seven segment LEDs to turn on
+8. Observe all 14 seven segment LEDs to turn on
-8. Observe tone played from _DUT_
+9. Observe tone played from _DUT_
-0. Observe RGB LED cycle through red-green-blue
+10. Observe RGB LED cycle through red-green-blue
-10. Observe all _host_ USRx LEDs to be on solid again
+11. Observe all _host_ USRx LEDs to be on solid again
-11. Observe RGB LED to be flashing green (not red)
+12. Observe RGB LED to be flashing green (not red)
-12. Press the L button to observe the left seven segment display to turn off
+13. Press the L button to observe the left seven segment display to turn off
-13. Press the R button to observe the right seven segment display to turn off
+14. Press the R button to observe the right seven segment display to turn off
-14. Disconnect _scanner_
-15. Disconnect _power_
+15. Disconnect _scanner_
-16. Disconnect _host_
+16. Disconnect _power_
+17. Disconnect remaining devices